-Typical configuration and building footprints for semi-detached dwellings are shown in Figure C10 and C11 C15 -C17 in Appendix C.
+Typical configuration and building footprints for semi-detached dwellings are shown in Figure C15 -C17in Appendix C.

-1.4.3 1.5.3 Attached Dwellings
+1.5.3 Attached Dwellings

-Attached housing includes traditional row houses, nano homes, terrace homes (front and rear loaded), dwellings with ground floor home business uses, and shop-house style housing with ground floor retail/commercial uses.
+Attached housing includes traditional row houses, terrace homes (front and rear loaded), dwellings with ground floor home business uses, and shop-house style housing with ground floor retail/commercial uses.

-Attached dwellings are characterised by buildings built to a zero lotzero-lot line on both side boundaries and may provide for parking with a rear loaded garage accessed from a mews, street, parking court or a driveway.
+Attached dwellings are characterised by buildings built to a zero-lot line on both side boundaries and may provide for parking with a rear loaded garage accessed from a mews, street, parking court or a driveway.
 Attached dwellings with rear access are to incorporate a primary pedestrian access from the street, where visitor parking may be located, and where possible a secondary access from the rear access way, lane or driveway.
 Attached dwellings with front access may be provided as an opportunity to increase densities without always requiring a rear access lane, to enable the integration of private open space with living areas, and to provide the opportunity to deliver housing choice and affordability.

-Attached housing may be provided in groups of two2 or more dwellings if such groups are the subject of a single DA.
-Where a zero lotzero-lot line is created for attached housing adjacent to another lot, a maintenance easement will be required on the affected property to be controlled through s.88B covenants.
+Attached housing may be provided in groups of two or more dwellings if such groups are the subject of a single DA.
+Where a zero-lot line is created for attached housing adjacent to another lot, a maintenance easement will be required on the affected property to be controlled through s.88B covenants.